Spread Of Ebola In Congo A 'Game Changer'

 Now the emergence of a case in Congo's Mbandaka city has officials anxious to avoid a similar escalation.

-WHO Deputy Director-General for Emergency Preparedness and Response Petere Salama tweeted that the virus's introduction to an urban area is a "game changer."
+WHO Deputy Director-General for Emergency Preparedness and Response Peter Salama tweeted that the virus's introduction to an urban area is a "game changer."

 Confirmation of urban #Ebola in #DRC is a game changer in this outbreak - the challenge just got much much tougher https://t.co/UFA3zBh4by @WHOAFRO— Peter Salama (@PeteSalama) May 17, 2018